 Cruinniú Lughnasa

-Rekindling Ancient Ways for Decolonial Futures
+Rekindling Ancient lifeways for Decolonial Futures

 A five-day gathering grounded in ancestral knowledge, cultural repair, and the living, mythic land of northwest Donegal.
 This is not just a festival, but an invitation to remember, repair, and reclaim.